a5221985/tutorials/Architecture/developer_to_architect_mastering_software_architecture.md

 	2. Headers
 		1. Cache-control: If a resource can be cached
 			1. `no-cache`: Do not use cache without validating with origin server
+				1. Browser or intermediate server can cache but it cannot use it without validating with origin server
 			2. `must-revalidate`: Like no-cache but need to validate only after its max-age (even if client is ready to accept stale data)
 			3. `no-store`: Do not cache at all
 			4. `public`: Any shared cache can cache
+				1.
 			5. `private`: Only a client cache can cache
 			6. `max-age`: Maximum age of a resource in cache, relative to resource request time
 		2. ETAG: A hash code for indicating version of a resource